compgen-io/mappability/README.md

 Requires: ngsutilsj, bwa, tabix, bgzip

-The pipeline is given as a cgpipe pipline with the following options:
+The pipeline is given as a cgpipe pipline with the following options (`mappability.cgp`):

-    mappability.cgp

     Required:
       --fasta genome.fa      Genome FASTA file